hi-ubaid/GradebookApp/README.md

 # GradebookApp
-A gradebook App built using JavaScript
+A simple Gradebook App built using javaScript functions